AdobeDocs/campaign-classic-learn.en/help/tutorial-getting-started-with-push-notifications-for-android/configuring-and-sending-push-notifications.md

 # Configuring and sending Push notifications

-Learn how to configure and send a push notification to android app users.
+Learn how to configure and send a [!DNL push] notification to [!DNL Android] app users.

 >[!VIDEO](https://video.tv.adobe.com/v/328154?quality=12)